Add Multi-Sensory Enhancements

 Tactile: Use real objects that match the concepts.
 Add raised lines, textured paper, felt, raffia, foil, sequins, vinyl, feathers, flowers, leaves, fabrics, faux fur, etc.

 Audio: Make silly noises and sound effects.
 Incorporate sound buttons.
+Clap to highlight syllables.
+Sing a song.

 Smells: Real foods, scratch and sniff scents or markers, candles, spices, scented oils.

-Movement and Action: Act out parts of the story.
+Movement and Action: Model to encourage imitation, act out parts of the story, go on a scavenger hunt.

 When I created these books, I intentionally chose realistic images of objects commonly found around the home or school.
 Encourage your child to play, engage in conversation, move, and interact with the objects while actively discovering the meaning behind each concept.